-Beginning with the Gulf War and following the U.S.-led invasion in 2003, foreign interventions in Iraq produced political and territorial ruptures.
-As an externally-installed caretaker government, the Coalition Provisional Authority (CPA) of 2003 gave Paul Bremer, leader of the CPA, full sovereignty powers of government to "restore conditions of security and stability" (Coalition Provisional Authority 2003).
-Key decisions, including CPA Orders 1 and 2, created a political and security vacuum for U.S. statebuilding efforts in Iraq particularly given that the Combined Joint Task Force for Iraq and the Coalition Forces Land Component Command had hoped to rely on vetted Iraqi security forces for post-invasion tactical operations and security and stabilization (Mako 2021b,
+Beginning with the Gulf War and following the U.S.-led invasion in 2003, foreign interventions in Iraq produced political and territorial fragmentation.
+As an externally-installed caretaker government, the Coalition Provisional Authority (CPA) of 2003 gave Paul Bremer full sovereignty powers of government to "restore conditions of security and stability" (Coalition Provisional Authority 2003).
+Key decisions, including CPA Orders 1 and 2, produced a political and security vacuum for U.S. statebuilding efforts in Iraq particularly given that the Combined Joint Task Force for Iraq and the Coalition Forces Land Component Command had hoped to rely on vetted Iraqi security forces for post-invasion tactical operations and security and stabilization (Mako 2021a,